Envelopes of holomorphy and extension of functions of bounded type: On the Spectrum of

-Note that Proposition~\ref{no reverse ineq} can be restated with the infimum taken for $\varphi\in M_b^0(B_{\ell_p}),$ since the homomorphisms that were used in the proof were defined by constant multiples of the canonical basis.
-As a consequence, there is no reverse inequality in (\ref{desigualdad dist}) even if we restrict ourselves to $M_b^0(B_{\ell_p})$.
-Therefore, the absence of such a reverse inequality should not be thought as an impediment for the extensions to the whole spectrum to be of bounded type.
-This means that, if there are extensions to $M_b(B_{\ell_p})$ that fail to be of bounded type, the proof of this fact will probably not be based on the absence of this reverse inequality.
+The homomorphisms shown in Proposition~\ref{no reverse ineq} actually belong to $M_b^0(B_{\ell_p}),$ since they are adherent points of evaluations in multiple of elements of the canonical basis.
+As a consequence, we see that there is no reverse inequality in (\ref{desigualdad dist}) even if we restrict ourselves to $M_b^0(B_{\ell_p})$.
+On the other hand, Proposition~\ref{extension al distinguido} shows that extensions to $M_b^0(B_{\ell_p})$ are of bounded type.
+One may then think that, if there are functions in $H_b(B_{\ell_p})$ whose extensions to $M_b(B_{\ell_p})$ fail to be of bounded type, their existence will probably not be based on the absence of the reverse inequality in~(\ref{desigualdad dist}).

-Since by Proposition~\ref{hojas de Mb0} the connected components of $M_b^0(B_{\ell_p})$ are balls, we have the following corollary (which could also be deduced from the previous proposition):
+Finally, since by Proposition~\ref{hojas de Mb0} the connected components of $M_b^0(B_{\ell_p})$ are balls, we have the following corollary, which could also be deduced from the last proposition, proceeding as in the proof of \cite[Proposition 2.4]{DinVen04}:

-\begin{corollary} If $p$ be a natural number greater than 1, then $M_b^0(B_{\ell_p})$ is an $H_b$-domain of holomorphy. \end{corollary}
+\begin{corollary} If $p$ is a natural number greater than 1, then $M_b^0(B_{\ell_p})$ is an $H_b$-domain of holomorphy. \end{corollary}